AhmedThahir/openlib.cs/README.md

 ## Contributing

 * Kindly see the [guidelines](CONTRIBUTING.md) before contributing to this repo.
-* You can also contribute by sharing! :relaxed:
+* You can also contribute by sharing!
-* Share this list with your batchmates, friends or anyone just interested in Computer Science! :hearts:
+* Share this list with your batchmates, friends or anyone just interested in Computer Science!
 * By connecting more people with information, you are doing everyone a HUGE favor.